 - Front-end Developer – one who creates the main page of a website or mobile app to adjust its interface to be more attractive and useable.
 These days front-end developers may also be responsible for processing data from the server and presenting it in an attractive form within the page.

 - UI/UX Designers – Front-end developers who focus on developing the User Interface and User Experience.
-UI designers refine the visual aspect while UX designers perform multiple user testing to ensure the site works well and meets users’ preference.
+UI designers refine the visual aspect while UX designers perform multiple user testing to ensure the site works well and meets users’ preferences.

 If you are interested in following your passion and becoming a Front-End Developer, why not join us at Mitrais?
 You can find the golden opportunity here.
 We look forward to meeting you soon!